-Information about locations where licensed material is used or stored are among the records important to decommissioning and required by 10 CFR 30.35(g).
-See also the section on "Financial Assurance and Record Keeping for Decommissioning."
+Information about locations where licensed material is used or stored is among the records important to decommissioning and required by 10 CFR 30.35(g).
+See also the section on "Financial Assurance and Recordkeeping for Decommissioning."

 Response from Applicant: Provide the following statements: